-&lt;sup>1The paper was presented at the 12th African Finance Journal Conference in Cape Town, South Africa on May 20-21, 2015.
+1 The paper was presented at the 12th African Finance Journal Conference in Cape Town, South Africa on May 20- 21, 2015.
 In late 2001, Jim O'Neil, an economist at Goldman Sachs came up an acronym BRIC as a shorthand for the then fast-growing countries Brazil, Russia, India and China.
 Almost a decade later in December 2010, South Africa joined the group resulting in the acronym BRICS.
 A few people have suggested that South Africa was added just to represent the African continent.
-We do not enter that debate.

-&lt;sup>2 California State University Sacramento (CSUS), Department of Economics, 6000 J Street, Sacramento, CA 95819-6082/Tel: 916-278-7519/Email: dubes@csus.edu
+2 California State University Sacramento (CSUS), Department of Economics, 6000 J Street, Sacramento, CA 95819-6082/Tel: 916-278-7519/Email: dubes@csus.edu